30.6 C

 Furthermore, the US$19,800 Askon paid for the two containers did not go to the Liberia Revenue Authority (LRA) as required by law, according to Askon’s tax payment record.

 The Somah-issued Askon permit is unlawful, as it lacks features legal permits contain.
-It has no tracking barcodes, not signed by the FDA’s legality verification department (LVD) and SGS, a Swiss firm that created the system.
+It has no tracking barcodes and is not signed by the FDA’s legality verification department (LVD) and SGS, a Swiss firm that created the system.
 And it is not rubberstamped by the Managing Director of the FDA Mike Doryen.

 In an interview with The DayLight, Somah sidestepped questions about the illegality of the permit, providing a lecture on trade instead.
 Then he displayed a file of papers he said were permits he had approved.
 Similarly, efforts to have him address a set of emailed follow-up questions four months later proved unsuccessful.